-DTU Companion Day 9: Nail Art Basics and the Humanization of Beauty Service
+DTU Companion Day 14: Nail Repair Expectations and the Humanization of Beauty Service

 DTU doctrine companion for LBA Day 9: How simple nail art introduces design, pricing dignity, timing, and expectation management.